Today we’re going to talk about something very important – Personal Financial Planning.

-When we read the term ‘Financial Planning’, we believe that it’s jargon.
-We believe that ‘Financial planning’ is a potion used by the upper-class population of the society who have a surplus of money and the trunks are overflowing with currency notes.
+When we read the term ‘Financial Planning’ or ‘Personal Financial Analysis’, we believe that it’s jargon.
+Some people think it’s a big, confusing word for rich people who have a surplus of money, and the trunks are overflowing with currency notes.

 How to Do Personal Financial Planning and Analysis